thed0d0/Joshua_Lai_portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6z4TW805CYg?si=IorbK040iQL3y76S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Now the hexapod is complete!
+It's complete with 6 working legs, 3 methods of control wired connection, wifi hotspot connection, wireless controll using a remote, and a cover with straps to secure the replacement battery pack.
+Since the last milestone, I have

 <!--

 For your final milestone, explain the outcome of your project.
 Key details to include are: